 Mine production has increased steadily during the quarter as the mining contractor continues expanding operations.
-The increase in waste mined continues to move forward according to plan with the expansion at Don Gabriel providing additional ore to the crusher.
-The Company continues to find additional ore above cut off grade on the margins of the Don Gabriel ore body.
-The incremental ore mined provided additional material to the crusher which had excess capacity and aided in the increased production for the quarter.
-Total ore and waste tonnes mined increased quarter-over-quarter since the new contractor began operating (1,864 thousand tonnes in the three months ended June 30, 2019 compared to 1,763 thousand tonnes in the three months ended March 31, 2019 and 397 thousand tonnes in the three months ended June 30, 2018).
-As a result of the higher mining rate, tonnes crushed for the three months ended June 30, 2019 continue to average over 100 thousand tonnes per month and waste mined average around 500 thousand tonnes per month.
-The increase in copper cathode production is driven by the increased throughput through the crusher as well as an increase in the grade mined.
-This level of production is expected to continue throughout the year to match ore mined from various sources on the property.
+The increase in waste mined continues to move forward with the expansion at Don Gabriel providing additional ore to the crusher.
+The Company continues to find additional ore above cut-off grade on the margins of the Don Gabriel ore body.
+The incremental ore mined provided additional material to the crusher which had excess capacity.
+However, the additional ore above cut-off grade resulted in reduced average grades compared to SRHI's previous guidance contributing to the Company's revised guidance for the remainder of 2019.

+Total ore and waste tonnes mined increased since the new contractor began operating (1,787 thousand tonnes in the three months ended September 30, 2019 compared to 806 thousand tonnes in the three months ended September 30, 2018).
+As a result of the higher mining rate, tonnes crushed for the three months ended September 30, 2019 averaged over 130 thousand tonnes per month and waste mined averaged around 500 thousand tonnes per month.
+Copper cathode production is driven by the crusher throughput grade mined, crush size and metallurgy of the ore.